-Koksilah flows are naturally variable are a result of:
+Koksilah flows are naturally variable as a result of:

 • Location – east side of Vancouver Island where summers are warm and dry.